pyload/pyload/README.md

 ### Plugins

-Please refer to the included [PLUGIN LICENSE](https://github.com/pyload/plugins/readme.md) for the extended license.
+Please refer to the plugins [LICENSE](https://github.com/pyload/plugins/README.md) for the extended license.

 Credits